stephaniesmith/classwork/week03_Express-and-Mongoose/weatherDemo/README.md

-This will get the weather of the local zip from Weahter Underground API.
+This will get the weather of the local zip from Weather Underground API.

 use: